ids/cluster-builder/docs/README_CoreOS.md

 The Terraform __apply__ will happen automatically as part of the deployment if you don't cancel at the prompt.

-> __Note__: The iSCSI units required to support Kubernetes iSCSI persistant volume direct Pod access are only installed with the unattended Terraform installation.
+> __Note__: The iSCSI units required to support Kubernetes iSCSI persistent volume direct Pod access are only installed with the unattended Terraform installation.

 If you cancel before the __apply__, you can proceed with the Graphical web based Tectonic Installer: